KavanaVenkatesh/kavanavenkatesh.github.io/_pages/cv.md

 ---

 ## Research Experience
+- **Graduate Research Assistant**, Virginia Tech, Blacksburg, VA *(Aug 2024 - Present)*
+  - Developing novel frameworks for high-fidelity domain-specific text-to-image generative tasks at the intersection of NLP and vision, by leveraging advancements in Large Language Models and Diffusion Models.
+  - Researching methodologies to enhance domain-specific image generation capabilities of Diffusion Models by augmenting them with the instructional following capabilities of LLMs and innovative prompt engineering strategies.
+  - Exploring sophisticated techniques to enhance interpretability of complex agentic frameworks for coherent and efficient task completion.

-- **Research Assistant**, SJCE & IIT Hyderabad *(2017 - 2018)*
+- **Research Assistant**, SJCE, Mysuru, India *(Aug 2017 – Apr 2018)* (Advisor: Dr. Neethi M)
+  - Studied the effects of signal variation on the performance and longevity of electrical components by conducting extensive experiments in carefully simulated environments.
-  - Designed frameworks integrating ML and high-voltage systems for automated safety monitoring of electrical circuits, improving fault detection accuracy.
+  - Designed novel frameworks that synergize machine learning and high voltage systems to automate and enhance the safety monitoring of complex, large-scale electrical circuits.

+- **Summer Research Fellow**, IIT, Hyderabad, India *(May – Aug 2017)* (Advisor: Dr. Sumohana Channappayya)
-  - Optimized hybrid solar-wind power generators using deep learning techniques, improving output efficiency by 27%.
+  - Optimized hybrid solar-wind power generators by collecting large streaming data from numerical relays, using Deep Neural Networks.
+Boosted output voltage by 27%, beating existing benchmarks.
-  - Collaborated with chemists and computer scientists to develop ML-based approaches for drug discovery, generating over 100K synthetic data samples using GANs.
+  - Collaborated with chemists and computer scientists to develop cutting-edge machine learning and vision methodologies to identify precise drug molecular structures with minimal side effects.

-- **Data Scientist**, Fidelity Investments *(Feb 2022 - Oct 2023)*
-  - Built end-to-end NLP-based systems to extract, classify, and analyze financial data from reports using OCR, YOLOv5, GNNs, and Transformers, saving over 1000+ hours of manual labor.
-  - Created a scalable recommendation system and anomaly detection pipeline to manage portfolios worth over $850M, generating additional revenue.
-  - Fine-tuned and deployed LLM applications for code translation, summarization, and chatbot functionalities, leveraging PEFT, text-generation-inference, and agent frameworks.
-  - Led and mentored a team of interns, guiding them in LLM research, solution design, and compliance-focused AI development, presenting findings to senior management.
-  - Researched AI advancements and automated business processes as part of the Asset Management, evaluating solutions with custom KPIs and dashboards.
+  - Contributed to novel drug discovery efforts by synthesizing over 100K high-quality synthetic data samples with GANs.

+---

 ## Skills
 - **Machine Learning & AI**: NLP, Generative AI, RAG systems, Transformers, Diffusion Models.